erauner12/flutter_memos/README.md

 - The MCP server must be running
 - You must have a valid OpenAI API key in `mcp-server/.env`
 - The assistant uses function calling to interact with your memos database

+## State Management

+The app uses Riverpod for state management, providing several benefits:

+1. **Dependency Injection**: Services are easily provided throughout the app
+2. **Reactive UI**: UI automatically updates when state changes
+3. **Testability**: Easier to write unit and widget tests with mock providers
+4. **Code Organization**: Separation of concerns between UI and business logic

+Key providers include:
+- `apiServiceProvider`: Provides the API service throughout the app
+- `memosProvider`: Fetches and manages the list of memos
+- `filterProviders`: Manages filter state for the memo list

+See [RIVERPOD_MIGRATION.md](docs/RIVERPOD_MIGRATION.md) for more details on our approach to Riverpod adoption.

 ## Contributing